joaquinauzenne/joaquinauzenne/README.md

 In my "free-time"...

-🌱 I’m currently learning continuum mechanics, functional analysis for applied mathematicians, and working on biological sequence analysis pipelines to improve my capabilities in bioinformatics.
+🌱 I’m currently learning functional analysis for applied mathematicians and working on biological sequence analysis pipelines to improve my capabilities in bioinformatics.

 👯 I’m looking to collaborate on exciting research projects in any field where I may apply my curiosity!